SergeyVSwift/SergeyVSwift/README.md

 </h3>
 </h2>

-- 🌱 I’m currently learning Swift
+- 🌱 Swift
 - 🚀 I love pet-projects.
-They help me grow professionally all my life.
+They help me grow professionally all my life
 - ✉️ You can reach me an email at vashhenkobs@gmail.com